 9. Complementarity with gold

 Gold and silver are the dynamic duo of complementary safe investment instruments for your savings and your capital!
-While gold is more of a long-term asset, the same is also true of silver, which also offers the advantage of even better liquidity than gold.
+Although gold is more of a long-term asset, the same can also be true of silver, which furthermore offers the advantage of even better liquidity than gold.
 Because of its lower value, silver can be stored at home.
 As a result, the most prudent option is to have both.
-Additionally, silver was historically correlated to gold, although investors have neglected it in recent years as a result of a situation of overproduction.
-There is now a real opportunity in this period of readjustment.
+In addition, silver was historically correlated with gold, even though investors have neglected it in recent years as a result of there being overproduction.
+There are now real opportunities during this period of readjustment.